 I thought her question was not greater than my principles.
-That her life, and therefore our world, will be a better place if there was one less person she was angry with.
-And this is the take home message really: when someone triggers anger in you, first of all ask yourself who are you really angry at?
+That her life, and therefore our world, would be a better place if there was one less person she was angry with.
+And this is the take-home message really: when someone triggers anger in you, first of all, ask yourself who you are really angry at.
 Secondly, carefully choose your response.
 After you’ve decided how you want to respond, let some time pass before you convey it.

 When you start to check your anger with mindfulness, eventually, it will leave your system completely.
 At that stage, you won’t have to make an effort to curb your anger, instead, you just won’t feel it in you.
 A mind free of anger is the next best state to a mind free of thoughts.

 Don’t spit out your anger, don’t swallow it.
 Rinse it with mindfulness, with compassion, with love.
 But, what to do when the other person gets mad at you for no apparent reason?
 What can you do about their anger?
 For another time.